KunyuHe/ML-Pipeline-on-Financial-Distress-Data/README.md

 *   Output Directory: `./data/`

 Data is manually downloaded from the UChicago canvas website as given.
 It is stored in the `./data/` directory as `credit-data.csv` and `Data Dictionary.xls`.

+There are 41016 observations and 12 original features in the data set.
+A list of the features and corresponding descriptions are available in the [data dictionary](https://github.com/KunyuHe/ML-Pipeline-on-Financial-Distress-Data/blob/master/data/Data%20Dictionary.xls?raw=true).

 ## 3. Read Data